 Offered in conjunction with Oxford University

-Fellowships are open to Turkish citizens resident in Türkiye holding a degree in Archaeology or related fields such as epigraphy, numismatics, ancient history and art history.
+Applications are welcome from archaeologists and scholars in related fields such as epigraphy, numismatics, ancient history, and art history.
 Applicants should have completed two years of postgraduate research.
-Fellowships are intended for doctoral students as well as for assistant and associate professors.
-Competence in speaking and writing English is necessary.
+The Fellowships are intended for scholars from the docent, assistant and doctoral student levels.

 Sponsored by the Society for the Promotion of Hellenic Studies.